Complex and Adaptive Dynamical Systems: A Primer: Applications

 \section{Applications}

-\subsection{Living at the edge of chaos}
+\subsection{Living at the Edge of Chaos}

-\underline{\bf Gene expression networks and cell differentiation}\\ Kauffman introduced the $N-K$ model in the late 60ies for the purpose of modeling the dynamics and time evolution of networks of interacting genes, the gene expression network.
+\runinhead{Gene Expression Networks and Cell Differentiation} {cell differentiation!{$N$--$K$} network}\looseness-1Kauffman introduced the $N$--$K$ model in the late {1960s} for the purpose of modeling the dynamics and time evolution of networks of interacting genes, {i.e.} the gene expression network.
 In this model an active gene might influence the expression of any other gene, e.g.\ when the protein transcripted from the first gene influences the expression of the second gene.

 The gene expression network of real-world cells is not random.
-The web of linkages and connectivities among the genes in a living organism is however very intricate, and to model the gene-gene interactions as randomly linked is a good zero-th order approximation.
-One might then expect to gain a generic insight into the properties of gene expression networks, insights which are independent of the particular set of linkages and connectivities realized in any particular living cell.
+The web of linkages and connectivities among the genes in a living organism is, however, very intricate, and to model the gene--gene interactions as randomly linked is a good zero-th order approximation.
+One might then expect to gain a generic insight into the properties of gene expression {networks;} insights {that} are independent of the particular set of linkages and connectivities realized in any particular living cell.

-\underline{\bf Dynamical cell differentiation}\\ Whether random or not, the gene expression network needs to result in a stable dynamics in order for the cell to keep functioning.
+\runinhead{Dynamical Cell Differentiation} Whether random or not, the gene expression network needs to result in a stable dynamics in order for the cell to keep functioning.
 Humans have only a few hundreds of different cell types in their bodies.
-Considering the fact that every single cell contains the identical complete genetic material, Kauffman proposed in 1969, a revolutionary suggestion at that time, that every cell type corresponds to a distinct dynamical state of the gene expression network.
-It is natural to assume that these states correspond to attractors, {\it viz} in general to cycles.
-The average length $\bar L$ of a cycle in a $N-K$ Kauffman net is
+Considering the fact that every single cell contains the identical complete genetic material, in 1969 Kauffman proposed an, at that time revolutionary, suggestion that every cell type corresponds to a distinct dynamical state of the gene expression network.
+It is natural to assume that these states correspond to attractors, viz in general to cycles.
+The average length $\bar L$ of a cycle in a $N$--$K$ Kauffman net is

-in the chaotic phase, e.g.\ for $N=K$ where $\alpha=1/2$, see Eq.\ (\ref{networks2_bar_L_result}), The mean cycle length $\bar L$ is exponentially large, consider that $N\approx 20\,000$ for the human genome.
-A single cell would take the universe's lifetime to complete a single cycle, an unlikely setting.
-It then follows, that gene expression networks of living organisms cannot be operational in the chaotic phase.
+in the chaotic phase, e.g.\ for $N=K$ where $\alpha=1/2$, see Eq.~(\ref{networks2_bar_L_result}), The mean cycle length $\bar L$ is exponentially large; consider that $N\approx 20\,000$ for the human genome.
+A~single cell would take the universe's lifetime to complete a single cycle, {which is} an unlikely setting.
+It then follows that gene expression networks of living organisms cannot be operational in the chaotic phase.